 What we recommend for octagonal window treatments: Plantation shutters or window film.
 Shutters are built to fit snugly within an octagon frame, keeping its unique shape and looks.
 Similarly, window film adheres directly to the window pane, maintaining the awesome shape of your octagon window on full display.

 When we talk about “wide windows,” we refer to windows with a width greater than 4‘.
 This includes full wall windows that stretch way beyond what standard window treatments would cover.
 When designing for wide windows, San Diego homeowners need to think about how effectively a window treatment will let them keep their privacy and block light and temperature flow that wide windows typically allow.
-Lastly, wide window treatments should be simple to use, as there’s a lot of space that they have to cover.
+Lastly, wide window treatments should be simple to use, since there’s a lot of space that they have to cover.

 What we recommend for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades are easy to operate, and their muted look works well with especially wide windows.
 Panel tracks are a kind of shade with wide panels of fabric that move on a track–perfect for wide windows.
-Plantation shutters can give you a tad better energy efficiency and privacy compared to shades, so if a cool home is a priority, shutters may be your perfect solution.
+Plantation shutters can give you a tad better privacy and energy efficiency compared to shades, so if a cool home is a priority, shutters may be your perfect solution.

 Like with french doors, the window treatment you choose for a sliding glass door should allow you to open and shut the door without any hassle whatsoever.
-Moreover, a sliding glass door treatment should be durable and able to handle the frequent usage a sliding door sees.
+Moreover, a sliding glass door treatment needs to be durable and able to handle the frequent usage a sliding door sees.
 Finally, sliding glass doors are one of the least energy-efficient windows, since they not only let heat pass through the pane but also through the door opening.
 A window treatment that can decrease heat transfer should also be a top priority for sliding glass doors.

 What we recommend for sliding glass doors: Panel tracks or plantation shutters.
 Both of these window treatments make it easy to operate a sliding door.
 Panel tracks also give you an array of styles and textures to pick from, freeing up your options and giving you a lot more room to express yourself.
 Plantation shutters are available in different configurations to fit any sliding glass door, and are more energy efficient than any other window treatment.